boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 : The ipv6ExtensionHeadersFull Information Element MUST NOT be exported if ipv6ExtensionHeaderTypeCountList Information Element is also present because of the overlapping scopes between these two IEs.

-: The value of ipv6ExtensionHeadersFull IE is encoded in fewer octets per the guidelines in {{Section 6.2 of !RFC7011}}.
+: The value of ipv6ExtensionHeadersFull IE may be encoded in fewer octets per the guidelines in {{Section 6.2 of !RFC7011}}.

 Abstract Data Type: